Alupka

 Alupka and its surrounding area is full of resort hotels on the shore of the Black Sea, where thousands of travelers (particularly from the former Soviet Union) travel every year.
 Public transport to Alupka includes the bus system (bus routes #26 and #27 from Yalta) and other road vehicles.

+Geography

+Location

+The city is located in the Crimean peninsula, a territory of Ukraine, currently annexed by Russian Federation (see 2014 Crimean crisis).
+It is located 17 km to the west of Yalta.

 Climate

 Located in the subtropical climate of southern Crimea, Alupka has an average temperature of +3–4 °C in January–February and an average temperature of +24.6 °C in August.
 The average rainfall in the city is 400 mm per year, the average humidity is about 69%, and the average number of sunlight per year is 2,150 hours.
 The swimming season stretches from March until October, with an average water temperature of 22–28 °C.